envoyproxy/nighthawk/CONTRIBUTING.md

 # Communication

-* Before starting work on a major feature, please reach out to us via GitHub, Slack, email, etc. We will make sure no one else is already working on it and ask you to open a GitHub issue.
+* Before starting work on a major feature, please reach out to us via [GitHub](https://github.com/envoyproxy/nighthawk) or [Slack](https://envoyproxy.slack.com/archives/CDX3CGTT9).
+We will make sure no one else is already working on it and ask you to open a GitHub issue.
 * Small patches and bug fixes don't need prior communication.

 # Coding style